 All first-year students will complete the core engineering program before applying to their desired discipline in the second year.
 Learn more about the core engineering program.

-Mechanical Engineering offers two options:
+Mechanical Engineering and Materials Engineering offer two options:

 - Bachelor of Engineering (BEng) - Co-op Program (5 years)

 - Bachelor of Engineering (BEng) - Non Co-op Program (4 years)

 More details can be found on the academic calendar.

 *Students who have completed the degree requirements for a Diploma of Engineering or a Certificate of Applied Science through the Associated University program are admissible to the Upper Division in the Faculty of Engineering.